MrSayantanRay/EDA-on-Mental-Health/README.md

 1. Clone this repository to your computer.
 2. Open the `.ipynb` file in Jupyter Notebook or upload it to Google Colab.
 3. Run the cells in order to see the results.

 ---

+## Acknowledgment

+I would like to sincerely thank **Prof. Zakir Hussain** for his guidance and support in helping me understand the dataset, including the meaning and relevance of various features and column names used in this analysis.

+---